eclipse-glsp/glsp-website-source/content/_index/features/diagrameditors.md

   url = "#"
 +++

-GLSP provides the perfect basis for the efficient development of web-based diagram editors including edit functionality, layouting, shapes, palettes and anything else you expect from a powerful diagram editor in the web.
+GLSP provides the perfect basis for the efficient development of web-based diagram editors including edit functionality, layouting, shapes, palettes and everything else you expect from a powerful diagram editor in the web.
 The SVG/Sprotty based rendering provides a fast and scalable rendering experience out of the box, which is stylable via CSS.